Taking advantage of globalisation in your business

 This traditional structure isn’t inherently wrong, and there are benefits gained by these companies such as economies of scale, branding, monopoly positions, and so on.

-There’s a problem for you, the customer or client.
+There’s a problem for you, the customer or the client.
 All of this needs to get paid for inside the pricing structure of what you are buying.

 There are skills needed to create your new website, email auto-responder or sales page.
 These do not need to be possessed by someone forced to sit in the same office cubicle day-in-day-out.
 Top copywriters and web designers have been seeing the benefits of working remotely for many years now.